byrn-baker/byrn-baker.github.io/_posts/2025-05-12-Nautobot-Workshop-part4.md

 6 directories, 3 files
 ```

-In our ```main.yml``` under the tasks folder we will build the tasks to perform the GraphQL query and then template the output into a new YAML file called ```containerlab-topology.yml```.
+In our ```main.yml``` under the tasks folder we will build the tasks to perform the GraphQL query and then template the output into a new YAML files called ```initial_configs.j2```, and ```containerlab-topology.yml```.
 Beisdes the device name and interfaces, the model, platform and software version, and connected interfaces are important because we will use those variable in our Jinja template that builds the topology.

 main.yml:
 ```yaml